Reviewed by: HU Medical Review Board | Last reviewed: April 2023 | Last updated: May 2023

 Who can receive nivolumab?

-Nivolumab is only used to treat patients who have bladder cancer that is advanced or metastatic, which means that the bladder cancer cells have spread beyond the bladder and/or to other parts of the body.1,3 It is usually prescribed for patients with advanced or metastatic bladder cancer who have already tried treatment with platinum-based chemotherapy, but the treatment did not work or is not working anymore.
-If you have advanced or metastatic bladder cancer, your healthcare provider can talk with you about advantages and disadvantages of treatment with nivolumab.
+In advanced or metastatic bladder cancer, it may be used for some patients who have already tried treatment with platinum-based chemotherapy but the treatment did not work or is not working anymore.
+If you have bladder cancer, your healthcare provider can talk with you about the advantages and disadvantages of treatment with nivolumab.1,3

 Reporting other health conditions

-Nivolumab is not appropriate for every patient with advanced or metastatic bladder cancer.
+Nivolumab is not appropriate for every patient with bladder cancer.
 For example, your healthcare provider will need to know if you have other types of health conditions before prescribing nivolumab.
-These include:
+These include:1,3

 - Immune system problems, including Crohn’s disease, ulcerative colitis, or lupus